 The Background and Procedural History of Dallas National Insurance Co. v.
 Gloria De La Cruz

 Ms. De La Cruz (the plaintiff) worked as a cook at an El Paso restaurant.
-In 2004, she sustained a serious on the job injury to her left knee and to her back.
+In 2004, she sustained a serious on-the-job injury to her left knee and to her back.
 The restaurant’s insurer was a company called Dallas National Insurance.
 Following the injury, Dallas National paid out workers’ compensation benefits for her injured knee and back.
 In 2009, the plaintiff filed for lifetime workers’ compensation benefits claiming that she had lost the normal use of her feet as a result of the 2004 workplace injury.
-The Texas Division of Workers Compensation denied the her claim, but both a district court and the Texas Court of Appeals ruled in favor of Ms. De La Cruz.
+The Texas Division of Workers Compensation denied her claim, but both a district court and the Texas Court of Appeals ruled in favor of Ms. De La Cruz.
 Dallas National Insurance appealed the case to the Supreme Court of Texas, and last month the Supreme Court ruled in favor of the insurance company.

 The Reasoning of The Supreme Court of Texas

 The Court found that workers injured on the job in Texas can only recover lifetime compensation for long time injury if that injury is directly related to their workplace injury.
 The court made this case about different body parts.
 The court deemed that the plaintiffs injured foot was not eligible for lifetime benefits because it was not directly connected to the plaintiff’s workplace back and knee injuries.
 This is a very narrow interpretation of the Texas Workers’ Compensation Act.